Identity Ventures Racing: 2014

 Sponsorship of the team had included PEAK Motor Oil, Farm Bureau Insurance, Testroil, Vydox, myAFIBstory.com, Royal Teak Collection and others.
 However, the team's primary sponsor for most of the season was Landcastle Title, a real-estate title firm owned by team investor Nat Hardwick.
+However, it was not a major sponsorship, and as a result, most of the races were run unsponsored.
 Some of Hardwick's other companies also appeared on the car, including Morris-Hardwick-Schneider, Smart Ben and the Dustin Johnson Foundation.
 The team's sponsorship, as well as Hardwick's role in the organization was put into question when he was fired from many of these companies in late August, and was embroiled in numerous lawsuits alleging that he misappropriated over $30 million in company funds.
 Although Identity Ventures executives still owned the team, this ended the primary sponsorship from Hardwick's companies.
 At Atlanta in September, when the story broke, the Morris-Hardwick-Schneider paint scheme was stripped from the car after qualifying, with Brett Moffitt driving a blank blue car in the race.
 The team was forced to rely on its secondary partners for sponsorship for the rest of the season, while picking up additional backing from several southeast law firms.
 Nonetheless, the team was forced to run several races without sponsorship that had been scheduled to be sponsored by Hardwick.

 Nemechek's best finish in the car was 30th at Watkins Glen, while failing to qualify at Texas in April.
 Burton's best finish was 17th, coming at Las Vegas.
 Waltrip had a best run of 16th at the October Talladega race.
 Wallace had a best of 26th at the fall Martinsville race.
 Meanwhile, Moffitt has a best finish of 22nd in his debut at Dover, while failing to qualify at Indianapolis.